SpencerDuncan8/Crossfit_Workout_App/README.md

   - **Tabata:** Customize work/rest intervals and total rounds for high-intensity training.

 ### 3. Interactive Workout Experience
-- **Dynamic Display:** The workout view automatically renders any workout you've scheduled, presenting it in clear, actionable cards.
+- **Dynamic Display:** The workout view automatically renders any workout you've selected, presenting it in clear, actionable cards for upcoming sessions or as a detailed summary for completed ones.
 - **Live Strength Tracking:** Log weight and reps for each set with easy +/- buttons.
 A checkbox marks the set as complete, providing visual progress.
 - **1RM Percentage Calculation:** For percentage-based sets, the app displays the calculated target weight based on your saved 1-Rep Max, taking the guesswork out of training.
+- **Integrated Exercise Library:** Get detailed instructions, setup cues, and common mistakes for pre-defined exercises by clicking the help icon, ensuring proper form.
 - **Context-Aware Integrated Timers:**
   - **Smart Start:** The app automatically launches the correct timer (Stopwatch, Countdown, AMRAP, EMOM, Tabata) based on the workout block you're on.
 A dedicated rest timer can be started between sets.
   - **Lap Timer for RFT:** For "Rounds for Time" workouts, a "Time Round" button appears on the timer bar, allowing you to log the time for each round.